ViacomInc/data-point/README.md

 This object is passed to reducers and to middleware callbacks; it contains contextual information about the current transformation (or middleware) being executed.

 The `Accumulator.value` property is the data source from which you want to apply transformations.
-This property **SHOULD** be treated as read-only immutable **-never to be transformed-** object.
+This property **SHOULD** be treated as **read-only immutable object**.
 Use it as your initial source and create a new object from it.
 This ensures that your reducers are [pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976#.r4iqvt9f0); pure functions produce no side effects.

 **Properties exposed:**